Forest Tent Caterpillar

 Trees that forest tent caterpillars eat

 Forest tent caterpillars eat the leaves of many broad-leaved trees and shrubs.
-Their favorite foods in northern Wisconsin are aspen (poplar), oak and birch in forests, and marshal seedless ash and flowering crab in town.
+Their favorite foods in northern Wisconsin are aspen (poplar), oak and birch in forests, and marshal seedless ash and flowering crab in towns.
 They won’t feed on red maple or conifers.
 All the defoliation is caused by caterpillars; the adult moths do not eat leaves.

 Understanding forest tent caterpillar populations